Real estate investing: History

 During the 1980s, real estate investment funds became increasingly involved in international real estate development.
 This shift led to real estate becoming a global asset class.
 Investing in real estate in foreign countries often requires specialized knowledge of the real estate market in that country.
 As international real estate investment became increasingly common in the early 21st century, the availability and quality of information regarding international real estate markets increased.

 Real estate is one of the primary areas of investment in China, where an estimated 70% of household wealth is invested in real estate.

 On September 14, 1960, President Dwight D. Eisenhower signed legislation establishing a new framework for income-producing real estate investment, merging the advantages of real estate ownership with those of stock-based investments.

 This legislation introduced Real Estate Investment Trusts (REITs), allowing everyday Americans to access the benefits of commercial real estate investment, which had previously been limited to large financial institutions and wealthy individuals.
 The Modern REIT Era was further shaped by the Tax Reform Act of 1986, which granted REITs the ability to actively operate and manage real estate assets, rather than solely owning or financing them.

-Since then, the U.S. REIT approach has become successful and advanced framework which serves as the model for around 40 countries around the world.
+Since then, the U.S. REIT approach has become a successful and advanced framework which serves as the model for around 40 countries around the world.
+The EPRA index was launched in 2001.